Rawalpindi Police Nab 7 Outlaws - UrduPoint

 Rawalpindi Police Nab 7 Outlaws

-RAWALPINDI, (UrduPoint / Pakistan Point News - 3rd Mar, 2025) The Rawalpindi Police during operations against outlaws arrested seven accused, including drug peddlers, illegal arm owners and a kite seller.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 8th Mar, 2025) The Rawalpindi Police during actions across the district on Saturday held seven outlaws, including illegal arm owners, a liquor supplier and a kite seller.

-According to the police spokesman, the Wah Saddar Police held two accused Tanveer and Usman, recovering 1.6 kilograms and 800 grams of charas from them respectively.
+According to the police spokesman, the Sadiqabad Police nabbed two accused Atif and Rameez recovering a 30-bore pistol with ammunition each from them.

-Similarly, accused Tayyab was nabbed by the Pirwadhai Police with 600 grams of the contraband item.
+Similarly, the Ganjmandi and Wah Cantt Police also recovered a 30-bore pistol each from accused Hayatullah and Gulfraz respectively.

-Likewise, three suspects were captured for possessing illegal arms.
-Accused Ehsanullah was held by the New Town Police, Yasir by the Taxila Police and Mubeen by the Mandera Police with a 30-bore pistol each along with ammunition.
+Likewise, the Morgah Police arrested the accused Hamza with a knife, while the Rawat Police recovered 10 litres of liquor from the accused Shahzeb.

 Recent Stories